iUTAH Household Survey

-We randomly selected approximately 180 households from each of 22 neighborhoods from across the three study valleys.
-Eight of these neighborhoods are in Cache County, twelve in Salt Lake County, and three in Wasatch County.
-This survey was implemented using a “Drop-Off/Pick-Up” method, where our field staff went door to door to arrange for residents to fill out the questionnaire at their convenience with pick up a few days later.
-Survey questions ask about household water uses as well as perspectives about water conditions and policies in the valley and the state of Utah.
+Approximately 180 households were selected randomly from each of 22 neighborhoods from across the three study valleys.
+Eight of these neighborhoods were in Cache County, twelve in Salt Lake County, and three in Wasatch County.
+This survey was implemented using a “Drop-Off/Pick-Up” method where our field staff went door to door to arrange for residents to fill out the questionnaire at their convenience with pick up a few days later.
+Survey questions asked about household water uses as well as perspectives about water conditions and policies in the valley and the state of Utah.
 The survey was made available in both English and Spanish.
-Esta encuesta estará disponible en español.

 Voluntary and confidential process

 Participation in the research was entirely voluntary.
-Over 60% of people who we sampled agreed to participate.
-Throughout our data collection and analysis, we have taken steps to protect the privacy of respondents.
-All reports or publications that result from this study will rely on summaries and aggregated tables that do not reveal the identity of any participant.
+Over 60% of people who were sampled agreed to participate.
+Throughout our data collection and analysis, steps were taken to protect the privacy of respondents.
+All reports or publications that result from this study relied on summaries and aggregated tables that do not reveal the identity of any participant.